ClickCease

 4. Disciplining for Social Media: The National Labor Relations Act protects employees’ ability to communicate and discuss how much they make with each other.
 This gives a legal opportunity to correct information being shared in a unionizing event or any other circumstance.

-These are just a few examples of types of employment claims.
-Many others are common across California.
+These are just a few examples of common employment claims, but we deal with these and many others across California.
 For example, people with jobs involving manual labor, such as farm workers and factory workers, are often subject to poor working conditions.
 Even if these people are undocumented workers, they can file a lawsuit against their employer.

 The violations, issues, and concerns of what many businesses and corporations are getting away with are devastating, making the importance of knowing, understanding, and standing up for you, your co-workers, and your family’s rights even stronger.

 You may not be the only one experiencing these violations and deceptions.
 They could be silently or unknowingly happening to your friends, family, and coworkers.
-Now that you know not only what is wrong but identify the problem and are bold enough to hire an aggressively skilled and experienced law firm specializing in employment law legal representation,
+We encourage you to use this information to recognize workplace issues and take action.

 California Employment Law Trial Attorneys